samidala/courier-service-design/readme.md

 # Approach
 1. Sort the packages by weight in ascending and distance in descending order
+2. Build the PriorityQueue with available vehicles and waitTime as 0
-2. Repeat below step until all the packages are delivered
+3. Repeat below step until all the packages are delivered
    1. Repeat until vehicles are available
       1. pick the packages to be delivered based on below criteria
          1. shipment should contain max number of packages
          2. heavier packages takes precedence if same number of packages in the current trip
          3. if weights also same then pick the package which are can be delivered fast
       2. Calculate estimated delivery of current trip
-   2. update the min estimated delivery which is added in subsequent trips.
+      3. pool the vehicle from priority queue
+   2. Add the vehicle back to the priority queue with updated wait time with current trip time * 2 and current wait time

 # Running